Curtis Hibbert

-Curtis Mayfield Hibbert (born 2 September 1966) is a police constable and Canadian Olympian.
+Curtis Mayfield Hibbert (born 2 September 1966) is Canadian former artistic gymnast.
+He was a member of the Canada men's national artistic gymnastics team.
 He is the first Canadian and first person of colour to win World Championship medals in gymnastics.
-With five golds, Hibbert is the most successful gymnast in history in a single Commonwealth Games.
+With five gold medals, Curtis Hibbert is the most successful gymnast in history of a single Commonwealth Games Event.

 Early life

 Born in Kingston, Jamaica, Hibbert immigrated to Canada with his family in 1970.
-He started gymnastics training three years later at age nine.
+He started gymnastics training three years later at age seven.

 Gymnastics career

 Hibbert first came to national attention in 1983 with appearances in the Canadian Nationals, Canada Winter Games, and Pan Am Games.
 In 1987 he won a silver medal in the high bar at the World Championships, setting up his appearance at the 1988 Seoul Olympics with the Canadian team, where he made the finals in three events and finished 22nd in the all-around competition.
 Hibbert was the star performer of Canada's Commonwealth Games team in 1990 winning 7 medals: 5 gold, 1 silver and 1 bronze.
 Hibbert again competed for Team Canada in the 1992 Barcelona Olympic games, finishing 36th in the all-around.
 He won the silver medal at the 1987 World Gymnastics Championships in the high bar, and tied for bronze on vault at the 1992 Paris World Gymnastics Championships.
 Between 1987 and 1992 Hibbert won two World Championship medals, six Canadian All-Around titles, a Commonwealth Games All-Around title.
 Hibbert retired from competitive gymnastics in 1993.